 If the job calls for a specific qualification, there are various ways you can get one.
 These include short courses, additional training, self-study learning, and online bootcamps.
 If you’re interested in breaking into a new job market because it comes with a high average salary, you should be conscious of the demands and additional strain that the job may place on you.

-Prepare Your Finances
+3. Prepare Your Finances

-Make Use of Your Network
+4. Make Use of Your Network

-You can also talk to previous business associates, bosses you still get along with, and acquaintances you’ve met in your past roles.
+Talk to previous business associates, bosses you still get along with, and acquaintances you’ve met in your past roles.
 Find out what companies are recruiting, learn about the work culture, and decide whether your talents and expertise would be relevant to the company.

-Present Your Age as an Advantage
+5. Present Your Age as an Advantage

 When applying for a new job, you should focus on all of the positive aspects of your previous positions, explain what you can add to the company, and be proactive.
 Don’t be afraid to pull from your life experience and soft skills.
 Communication skills can be a particular advantage when switching careers at a later stage of life.

 Employers are prohibited from discriminating against workers aged 40 and up under the Age Discrimination in Employment Act.
 Although age discrimination still happens in the workplace, there is no legal requirement to reveal your age on your resume.
-Concentrate on your previous roles and use your age to your advantage.
+Concentrate on your previous roles and use your experience to your advantage.

 - Arrange informational interviews.
 These are interactions with people in your ideal career who can help you acquire information on prospective occupations before you leap into one.